When is the next selection cycle?

-Fellows must participate in five multi-day seminars over a period of 18 months.
-They must complete required readings before the seminars take place.
+Fellows must also complete required readings before the seminars take place.
 They must identify and initiate a leadership project that will be underway by the end of the seminar experience.
 Finally, Fellows must be willing at the end of 18 months to articulate and follow through on the actions they will take to make South Carolina a stronger state.
 An inability to commit to the seminars and the leadership project eliminates candidates for the coming year.

 How many are nominated each year?

-It varies from year to year, but about 100 new candidates are nominated each year.
+It varies, but about 100 new candidates are nominated each year.
 In addition to new nominees, all previous nominees are considered as long as they are age-eligible.
 For any class, as many as 400-600 candidates might be in the pool for consideration.

 What is the selection process?

-Formation of a Class Mosaic.
+Formation of a class mosaic.
 There are more bright and competent candidates than places available.
-A critical task is to bring together the strongest candidates in a class that – as a whole – reflects South Carolina in all its rich diversity.
+A critical task is to weave together the strongest candidates in a class that – as a whole – reflects South Carolina in all its rich diversity.
 Considerations include creating an optimum cross section of gender, geographic, urban/rural, political, social, occupational and ethnic characteristics.
 Each Fellow should have something to teach and to learn from the other.

 What if a promising candidate is not selected?

 The good news is that every nominee remains in the active candidate pool until he or she ages out.
 Many candidates are selected three, four or even five years after they were nominated.

 Do I need to submit a new nomination for someone I have already nominated?